Est. time: 20 min.

 The manager and the customer were standing toe-to-toe, at that point.
 The salesman likely hoped that the customer, already committed to paying five figures for the vehicle, wouldn’t let $300 get in the way of sealing the deal.
 He was playing the loss aversion card, two of them in fact: the customer’s loss of the time already spent negotiating and the anticipated pleasure of having a new car.
 On top of that the manager was asking the customer to be fair to the lowly salesman.

-Take a few seconds to think about what you would say under those circumstances, then click here to see how the customer responded.
+Take a few seconds to think about what you would say under those circumstances, then click here to see how this customer responded.

 Manager: If you don’t pay the $300, it will come out of the salesman’s pocket.